RikiyaT/Content-Based-Music-Recommendation/README.md

 2. Download the `SpotifyFeatures.csv` dataset from Kaggle and place it in the same folder as the main file.
 3. Set up a Spotify Developer account, create an application, and obtain your client ID, client secret, and redirect URI.
 4. Replace the placeholders in `main.ipynb` with your actual client ID, client secret, and redirect URI.
-5. Replace the playlist name to your's
+5. Replace the playlist name to yours
 6. Install the required libraries using `pip` or `conda`.
 7. Run the `main.ipynb` file using Jupyter Notebook or any other compatible environment.